-TM Cost estimate from World Trail Concept Plan, August 2012 \\ Cost estimate provided by Alpine Shire
+[TM] Cost estimate from World Trail Concept Plan, August 2012 on which route is chosen.

 101 Cost estimate based on 6.3 km of sealed trail at \$120/metre, plus 50% mark-up for planning, management, engineering and infrastructure.
-Estimate will vary depending 100 Cost estimate based on installing signage over 67km of unsealed trail at \$1000/km, plus 50% mark-up for planning, management and contingencies.
+Estimate will vary depending too cost estimate based on installing signage over 67km of unsealed trail at \$1000/km, plus 50% mark-up for planning, management and contingencies.

 Estimate provided by Mt Buller-Mt Stirling Resort Management.

-Cost estimate provided by Indigo Shire.
-Page | 104
+Cost estimate provided by Indigo Shire